upleveled/system-setup/windows.md

     If opening Docker Desktop from **Option A or B** shows an error message that says `Docker Desktop - Windows Hypervisor is not present`, this indicates that virtualization needs to be enabled on your machine

-    Only continue with the rest of these steps if you see this error message.
+    Only continue with the rest of these steps if you see the above error message.
 If you do not see this error message, you can continue with step `21`

-    Check if your machine supports virtualization.
-Run this command:
+    Check if your machine supports virtualization by running the following command on powershell as an administrator:

     ```bash
     Get-ComputerInfo -Property HyperV*